 - Tags to show information on the switched devices

-- Detailed report for each contingency, listing the proposed switching plan, the load restoration and the area left un-served
+- Detailed report for each outage, listing the proposed switching plan, the load restoration and the area left un-served

 - Report listing the weak points in the network which would be overloaded when a switching operation is attempted